Building Your Own Custom Workflows

-Create custom AI prompts tailored to your specific SEO workflows.
+Create custom workflows tailored to your specific SEO needs.
 Learn about context selection, prompt engineering, and output formatting for consistent results.

-Want to create a prompt that’s not in our library?
-Or maybe you’ve got a prompt you’ve been perfecting for months and want to use it in MetaMonster?
-This guide shows you how to write custom prompts from scratch.
+Want to create a workflow that’s not in our library?
+Or maybe you’ve got a workflow you’ve been perfecting for months and want to use it in MetaMonster?
+This guide shows you how to write custom workflows from scratch.

-Click “Optimize” in your toolbar, then scroll to the bottom of the prompt library and click “Write Your Own.”
+Click “Run a workflow” in your toolbar, then scroll to the bottom of the workflows and click “Write Your Own.”

-This opens the prompt builder where you can create custom prompts tailored to your exact needs.
+This opens the workflow builder where you can create custom workflows tailored to your exact needs.

 Step 1: Select your context